 - If you spill something, please notify a library employee immediately so that we can clean it up quickly.

-- Catering and electric appliances are prohibited in public spaces unless coordinated with Facilities Management.
+- Electric appliances are prohibited in public spaces unless coordinated with Facilities Management.

 - Trash and recycling should be disposed of in the appropriate containers.

-Your cooperation will help the Marriott Library continue to offer broadened food zones and protect our furnishings and equipment for years to come.
+Your cooperation will help the Marriott Library continue to protect our furnishings and equipment for years to come.

 Food & Drink Is Prohibited In The Following Spaces: